KirolosMagdyGirgs/ICGR_-_NeuralNetwork/README.md

 This is the GitHub repo of the Graduation project ICGR &amp; Neural network
 In recent years, huge DNA, Ribonucleic acid (RNA), and protein sequences have been widely available as a result of Next generation sequencing (NGS).
 The analysis of the resulting sequences is one of the most important applications in Bioinformatics field.
-Using the right tools and methods,the analysis of these sequences can help identifying similarities/dissimilarities between DNA sequences of the same type, from different organisms to discover the evolutionary relationship between species and also helps in early disease diagnosis especially in cancer which was earlier not possible with conventional tech¬nologies.
+Using the right tools and methods,the analysis of these sequences can help identifying similarities/dissimilarities between DNA sequences of the same type, from different organisms to discover the evolutionary relationship between species and also helps in early disease diagnosis especially in cancer which was earlier not possible with conventional technologies.

 1. Problem Definition and Motivation